joonasrom/Procedurally-generated-3D-worlds/README.md

-# Procedurally generated 3D worlds
+# Procedurally generated 3D worlds in Unity
 This game is being developed as a Thesis project in [Haaga-Helia University of Applied Sciences](https://www.haaga-helia.fi/en).

 ## Creators